huanyushi/huanyushi.github.io/_posts/2024/2024-04-10-green-function-zero-temperature.md

    <details class="nobg-hidden" markdown="1">
    <summary> Proof of 1. and 2. </summary>

-   Here we just prove the case of fermions.
+   Here we just prove the case of *fermions*.
 Expand the definition of the Green's function,

    $$
    \begin{align*}